 KLRN’s Healthy Kids Project supports healthy lifestyles by influencing eating decisions and physical activities.
 Through project resources, the audience is introduced to songs, live action movement, animation, and a cast of “perfectly imperfect” characters to deliver key messaging that contrasts healthy choices and attitudes with unhealthy behaviors.

 The station partnered with Harlandale Independent School District and Edgewood Independent School District to pilot the project in School Year 2013-2014 in San Antonio.
 Through the project, we shared media resources and lesson plans with 30 educators reaching 1,200 students.

-To learn more about the project and for additional support, we encourage you to reach out to Mary at (210) 208-8405.
+To learn more about the project and for additional support, we encourage you to reach out to Rachel at (210) 208-8451.

 Teaching even one child the importance of caring for the body can positively impact generations to come.

 Family: We Have Bodies

 Family: The Couch Potato Blues

 Family: The Water Song